OpenSDN-io/docs/tungsten-fabric-cloud-native-user-guide/opensdn-operator-upgrade-ocp4.rst

-How to Upgrade Tungsten Fabric Through Kubernetes and/or Red Hat OpenShift
+How to Upgrade OpenSDN Through Kubernetes and/or Red Hat OpenShift
 ==============================================================================

-Starting in Tungsten Fabric Release R21.12, you can update Tungsten Fabric through Kubernetes and/or Red Hat OpenShift.
+Starting in OpenSDN Release R21.12, you can update OpenSDN through Kubernetes and/or Red Hat OpenShift.

-You can use this procedure to update Tungsten Fabric deployed by the Tungsten Fabric (TF) Operator.
+You can use this procedure to update OpenSDN deployed by the OpenSDN (TF) Operator.

-To update Tungsten Fabric:
+To update OpenSDN:

 1. Update manifests with the new container tag.